What causes perinatal mental health problems?

 - low self-esteem

-- poverty and poor living conditions
+- stressful living conditions

 - major life events

-Previous mental health problems
+Previous experience of mental health problems

 Lack of support